 Legal notice: you can’t propagate rose varieties that are under patent unless you pay the patent holder a royalty fee.

 If you want to try rooting roses in potatoes you will need fresh rose cuttings.
-The fresher the cuttings the higher the moisture content.
+The fresher the rose cuttings the higher the moisture content.
 This is vital.
 Rose cuttings often fail because of a lack of moisture.

 Selecting the Best Potatoes

 Also key to rooting roses in potatoes is a potato.
-For each cutting you will need a potato.
+For each rose cutting you will need a potato.
 The best potatoes to use will be healthy looking and blemish free.

 Healthy, blemish free potatoes are the best choice.
 They should also be high in moisture.

 White or red potatoes have a higher moisture content than other varieties.
-Successfully rooting roses in potatoes requires the cutting to have a steady supply of moisture.
+Successfully rooting roses in potatoes requires the rose cutting to have a steady supply of moisture.
 This means that white or red potatoes are a more reliable choice for this process.

 Different people enjoy different levels of success with different potatoes.
 It may be the case that you’ll have to experiment with different potatoes and cuttings until you find a reliably successful combination.

 Many gardeners grow their own potatoes.
 If you do, you will find that using potatoes for propagation is a great way of using up the remnants of a harvest that would otherwise go to waste.